Tainted\\Coders

 Worlds

-A World reference is passed to functions which use its data structure to fetch and persist entities and components.
+A World reference is passed to functions like your commands which use its data structure to fetch and persist entities and components.

 Read more about worlds.